RocketChat/docs-old/guides/developer/codebase-structure.md

 **packages** folder mainly contains modules (such as i18n for _internationalization_) consumed by Rocket.Chat and MeteorJS.

-**public** folder contains all the fonts, icons, svgs and sound files.
+**public** folder contains all the assets including fonts, icons, svgs and sound files.

 **server** contains code which can run only on a server-side NodeJS runtime.
 It mostly contains the _Meteor_ methods, code to run during server startup, database migrations, [cron job](https://en.wikipedia.org/wiki/Cron) code etc.